Photograph: Courtesy Etienne Frossard

 • Battery Park City

-Teardrop park feels like a natural part of the landscape, a rocky outcropping and a natural spring that were miraculously untouched while skyscrapers were built around it.
-That's why the towering wedge of rock with its water elements appeals to kids—they feel like they discovered it, and are among the first to explore its secrets.
+Teardrop Park feels like a natural part of the landscape, as if the intentionally-designed rocky outcropping and spring were miraculously untouched while skyscrapers were built around them.
+Maybe that's why the towering wedge of rock with its water elements appeals to kids—they feel like they discovered it, and are among the first to explore its secrets.
 Canopied paths wind past huge boulders and grassy lawns, a ginormous metal slide seems a part of the mini-mountain.

 The iconic NYC park lets you welcome warm-weather season by splashing around the Washington Square Park fountain.
 Children can run around in the playground, where they'll find swings, climbing elements, a sandbox and water play where a cooling spray will help them beat the summer heat while using up their little-kid energy.